Low Potassium Diet {from a Renal Dietitian}

 • Wild Rice

-Low-Potassium Beverages
+Low-Potassium Drinks

 Drinks can often cause a big rise in potassium without us realizing it.

-But there are many low potassium drinks you can include while following your own diet restrictions.
+But there are many low-potassium drinks you can include while following your own diet restrictions.

-Examples of low potassium drinks include:
+Examples of low-potassium drinks include:

 • Apple juice